harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 {% highlight haskell %}
 :{
--- We can reuse our withPiece function from earlier. withNewPiece :: Piece -> Grid -> Grid withNewPiece (Piece colour coordinates) grid = grid & withPiece piece' where
+-- Ensure the piece is centred and anchored to the top of the viewport. initPiece :: Piece -> Piece initPiece (Piece colour coordinates) = piece' where
     -- We need to ensure the largest y-coordinate is 3 yOffset = 3 - maximum (snd <$> coordinates)